Skip to main content

 Trinidad & Western Slope Pilot Phase

-Launching June 3, 2026 at the Colorado Creative Industries Annual Summit in Trinidad, Las Animas County — then Western Slope pilot districts through 2027.
+Launching June 3, 2026 at the Annual Summit in Trinidad, Las Animas County — then Western Slope pilot districts through 2027.

 Register for the Summit